neilime/zf2-assets-bundle/README.md

 Introduction
 ------------

-AssetsBundle is a module for ZF2 allowing asset management (bundling & caching) like Css, Js and Less, dependent on modules, controllers and actions (di).
+AssetsBundle is a module for ZF2 allowing asset management (bundling & caching) like Css, Js and Less, dependent on modules, controllers and actions .
-This module manages the concept of the environment/production development.
+This module manages the concept of the "development/production" environment.

 In development :
  - Files are not bundled for easier debugging.